Kraego/STM32-Minigame/doc/DevelopingProcess.md

 ### 3. Calibration

 Below you see the calibration method and the storing in the flash memory over QSPI.
-It's a simple method with enough accuracy.
+It's a simple method (see [here](https://github.com/kriswiner/MPU6050/wiki/Simple-and-Effective-Magnetometer-Calibration)) with enough accuracy.
 If you want even more precise value you have to do crazy complicated transformations.

 ``` C
 void compass_Calibrate() {